-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover SEA Topic covered by objective: Water 17.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source total emissions in the county increased by 5% the same as across the UK (+5%).
+SEA Topic cover ed by objective: W 'ater 17.
 Reduce the risk of flooding and the resulting detriment to public wellbeing, the economy and the environment.
 Natural environment Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
-The 2011-2013 AMR does not contain updated conservation data.
-2010/11: None There is no locally specific data available at present.
+2010/11: None 2011/13: Not specified 2013/14: None There is no locally specific data available at present.
 There have been no approvals contrary to EA advice since reporting began in 2004.
 To have no applications permitted contrary to EA advice.
 None identified.
-Herefordshire Council AMR (2010/11) SEA Topic cover ed by objective: W ater, air, soil, mater rial assets • 18.
+Herefordshire Council AMR (2013/14) SEA Topic cover ed by objective: W 'ater, air, soil, mate rial assets 18.
 Minimise local and global pollution and protect or enhance environmental resources.
 Natural environment Agricultural land usage by quality .
-LA to monitor the number of hectares of the best and most versatile agricultural land (grades 3a and higher) lost to development.
-Within Bosbury there is grade 3 in the north (good to moderate) and grade 1 (excellent in the south, leaving the rest of Bosbury with grade 2 land (very good). - Measure the number of hectares of best and most versatile soil lost through development.
+LA to monitor the number of hectares of the best and most versatile The agricultural land classification around Bromyard and Winslow is mainly Grade 3 (good to moderate) away from the - Measure the number of hectares of best and most versatile soil lost through development.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-DEFRA 'Magic' website for land classification
+DEFRA 'Magic' website for land classification 2016